papey/lmo/README.md

 LMO is a ruby app used to generate french "attestation de déplacement dérogatoire" directly from cli (and it's also a Telegram Bot, duh).

 Now supports QRCode output to SVG !

-It works for the last curfew rules !
+It works for the last curfew rules (from 19:00 to 6:00) !
 Yay !

+⚠️ Context switching from curfew to daily is not implemented yet since there is no official release from the government.
+Stay tuned !

 ## Getting Started